ionStici/tools/mds/git/git-fundamentals.md

 ## Git Workflow

-A Git project can be thought of as having 3 parts:
+A **git** project can be thought of as having 3 parts:

 1. **Working Directory:** where we are currently working on the project, before git tracking.
-2. **Staging Area:** where you'll list changes you make to the working directory.
+2. **Staging Area (index):** where you will list the changes you want git to start tracking.
-3. **Repository:** where git permanently stores those changes as different versions of the project.
+3. **Repository:** where git permanently stores those index changes as different versions of the project.

 ## Git Basic Commands